 Mrs. Wireman is a licensed Treasurer with the State of Ohio.
 Her role as Treasurer is to serve as Financial Officer and Secretary to the Allen County ESC Governing Board.
 Mrs. Wireman graduated from Allen East High School, has two grown children and has been employed with the ESC since 1984.

 Judy Chaffins has worked in the Gifted Services Department of the Allen County ESC for twenty-six years.
 She began her career teaching first grade at Bath Local Schools after graduating from Ohio State University with a bachelor’s degree in elementary education.
 Later, she became a gifted intervention specialist serving third through eighth grades at both Delphos City Schools and Elida Local Schools.
 After obtaining a Master's of Education Degree from Bowling Green State University and obtaining a Supervisor's License from the University of Dayton, she became a coordinator for gifted education.

-Gwen Johns serves as the Director of the ED and Alternative Programs as well as Director of the Educational Programming at the Walter J. Roush Juvenile Detention Center.
+Nikki Rettig serves as the Director of the ED and Alternative Programs as well as Director of the Educational Programming at the Walter J. Roush Juvenile Detention Center.
 She continues to collaborate and team with programming staff, district supervisors and administrators of neighboring districts to provide support and specialized instruction and services for students considered "at risk" and those with special needs.
-Prior to taking on her current role, Gwen had the privilege of working for the ESC as a teacher for students with Autism for 4 years; and prior to that she taught several years at the middle school level in the areas of Math, Reading and Language Arts.

 Kim Nellis, Director of Special Education Services